Troubleshooting Medicare Errors

 2038 : The referral/request type is inconsistent with the service type set for this claim.

-You can fix this by following the steps outlined in the error message: go to Setup > Calendars, select the provider that you're submitting the claim for and click 'Insurance'.
-From here, edit their Medicare insurer and change the service type.
+You can fix this by following the steps outlined in the error message: go to Setup → Calendar, Click the provider's name → Insurers (on the left).
+From here, edit their Medicare insurer and change the Service Type.
 You will simply need to swap this with the other option (for example, if it is set to General change it to Specialist).

 The options marked with (DVA) are not valid for use when submitting Medicare claims and can only be used for DVA claiming.